emmett-framework/emmett/docs/routing.md

 that will point to the file in *static/js/common.js*

-Calling `url()` for static files instead of manually write the URL for the file is useful because you can enable the static *versioning* in your weppy application.
+Calling `url()` for static files instead of manually write the URL for the file is useful because you can enable the static *versioning* in your Emmett application.

 When an application is in development, static files can change often, but when your application goes to *production* static files tend to be stable.
 You may want to serve static files with cache headers to prevent un-necessary downloads, saving bandwidth and load.
-However, browsers should load the latest versions and not the old cached ones. weppy solves the problem for you, allowing you to configure your application with a `static_version`:
+However, browsers should load the latest versions and not the old cached ones.
+Emmett solves the problem for you, allowing you to configure your application with a `static_version`:

 ```python